mienaikoe/ziyu/Lore/Notes.md

 - Chapter 9 should be lengthened with details about how the bidding ends with a dramatic bid by Casra.

-- Show the fervor of industrial revolution.
+- Show the fervor of industrial revolution in depictions of Shaki or trains.

+- Maybe the trees can tune themselves - Wood rings as capacitors and spiraling branches as coils.
+Evolutionary for plant communication across great distances.

+- Depict Shadesteaders as believing that the polyamorous raised-by-a-village way of life is utopian.
+Both Lissa and Casra believe this despite their ideological differences on slavery and addiction.

 Option3: Lissa has a covert army of moles and manipulators in every tribe, in Shaki and in the shadestead, slowly converting people with blackmail and bribery.
 Impossible to fight directly.
   - Most realistic